-APPLICATIONS FOR 2015/16 FELLOWSHIPS ARE NOW OPEN AND WILL CLOSE AT 12 NOON, 2ND FEBRUARY EXCEPT FOR THE CREATIVE SCOTLAND FELLOWSHIP WHICH WILL ACCEPT APPLICATIONS UNTIL 2ND MARCH
+APPLICATIONS FOR 2015/16 FELLOWSHIPS ARE NOW CLOSED EXCEPT FOR THE CREATIVE SCOTLAND FELLOWSHIP WHICH WILL ACCEPT APPLICATIONS UNTIL NOON, 2ND MARCH, 2015

-Click here to access the Clore Fellowships application form.
+Click here to access the Creative Scotland Clore Fellowship application form.

 Click here to read our top tips for writing an outstanding application form.